-BHA will provide written translations of vital documents into Spanish, and as requested, into Chinese, as BHA's budget allows.
-BHA will provide oral translation where reasonable for LEP applicants and participants who speak other languages.
+BHA will provide written translations of vital documents into Spanish, and, into Chinese Mandarin, as requested and as BHA's budget allows.
+BHA will provide oral translation where reasonable for applicants with LEP and participants who speak other languages.

 2-IV.D.
 IMPLEMENTATION PLAN